sevans09/BaseWebApp/README.md

 ### Advice Generator: Used AdviceSlip.json API to generate random advice.
 ![advice](images/advice.png)
+*Each click generates a random color of the rainbow - this one happened to be a lovely periwinkle.*

 ### NASA EPOD
 ... and my personal favorite, NASA's Earth Picture of the Day.